 Unfortunately, laptop computer do not have the option to add case fans, but for them an efficient cooling pad is best choice to avoid computer overheating.

-Anyone who has knowledge about overclocking can tell you that it causes more computer overheating.
+Anyone who has knowledge about overclocking can tell you that it causes more computer overheating issues.
 Why?
 Because overclocking pushes your computer’s capabilities to its limits and causing rise in CPU temperature and other hardware component.

 But if you have already overclocked you computer without providing adequate cooling system then there are chances that your system might die due to computer overheating.
 So use underclocking techniques.

-If you do not understand what has been said above.
+If you do not understand what is overclocking?
 Then you probably don’t know about overclocking which means you are in safe zone.

 Upgrade the CPU Cooler